tc39/proposal-esm-phase-imports/README.md

   workers, resulting in less usage and limited compatibility for shared libraries to support workers.

-A better language primitive for worker loading can resolve these static analysis improving theses workflows as well as their analysis and build tooling.
+A better language primitive for worker loading can improve worker ergonomics for users as well as their support in analysis and build tooling.

 ## Proposal